lcgarner/Spanning_Tree_Generator/README.md

 # Spanning_Tree_Generator
-An educational tool to help students learn basic graph theory!
+Learn basic graph theory with this tool!

 ## Overview
 Spanning_Tree_Generator is an interactive graph-building tool that enables users to create their own graphs and visualize a spanning tree generated using Depth-First Search (DFS).
 This project offers an intuitive interface for graph construction and provides a visual representation of spanning trees overlaid on the original graph.